IBM/SalesEnablement-test-repo/docs/Part 3/01 Introduction.md

 - **Networking**: PowerVS instances will always be attached to a private network and can optionally be attached to a public, Internet accessible network.
 Use private networks to connect to existing subnets or go a new subnet can be created.
 Learn more about PowerVS networking <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams" target="_blank">here</a>.

-In this chapter, view a video of a PowerVS instance being provisioned and replicate the steps taken using a click-through guided demonstration.
+In this chapter, find a video with narration of the provisioning process for an AIX VSI.
+In addition, there are three (3) click-thru demonstrations, one for each of the supported operating systems: AIX, Linux, and IBM i.
+While each of these are very similar, there are a few minor differences.
+You are encouraged to go through each of these demonstrations and read step-by-step guidance provided.